MGAndroidProjects/WeatherWise-Releases/readme.md

 -  Save locations locally and the ability to delete them.
 -  Change various units of measurement (temperature, wind, rain/snow, pressure)
 -  Change navigation label behaviour
--  Change icon style for your saved inactive places
+-  Change the icon style for your saved inactive places
 -  Theme matching icons and splash icons
--  Material you based android widgets
+-  Material you based Android widgets
 - Powerful Weather APIs such as [OpenWeather](https://openweathermap.org/api), [AccuWeather](https://www.accuweather.com/) and [FreeWeatherApi](https://weatherapi.com/)

 > Note:
 >
-> -  Android 12 & above will extract colors from wallpaper set on your device
+> -  Android 12 & above will extract colours from the wallpaper set on your device
-> -  Other android versions uses accent colors within app to match material you system.
+> -  Other Android versions use accent colours within the app to match the material you system.

 ---

 ## General Information:

 -  You can find all the releases in the releases section.
--  You can also create issues and give suggestions/feedbacks here
+-  You can also create issues and give suggestions/feedback here

 ---